 Antica Napa Valley is a 1200 acre stunning wine estate located in Foss Valley at the base of Atlas Peak (or “blue mountain” as the locals call it) in the Atlas Peak sub appellation.
 While this is Napa it certainly does not resemble the main valley floor.
 While distance wise (driving) it doesn’t take that long to get here from the valley floor location wise it feels a long ways away.
-The estate is planted to 500 acres and is surrounded by hills and native vegetation entirely separated from the main valley floor.
+The estate is planted to approximately 600 acres and is surrounded by hills and native vegetation entirely separated from the main valley floor.
 A visit (by prior appointment for serious wine enthusiasts) includes an overview of the property, a visit to the caves and a sit down tasting.

 The Antorini’s focus on the long term and they continuously look to the future, making decisions that will influence future generations, decades down the line.
 They respect their long tradition yet are open to new innovation in the industry.
 Matriarch Piero Antorini was encouraged by his father to look at other wine region’s in the 1960’s.
 In 1966 he came to Napa and met with Robert Mondavi and after looking at the local terroir decided someday he would have property in the region.
 In 1985 in partnership with Bollinger and Whitbread (well established companies), Piero acquired this Napa estate.

 Wine grapes were growing on the property before prohibition but by in large the property was undeveloped.
 It was however a stop on the old stagecoach line (still marked today).
 Grapes were planted and for 15 years the property was leased to another winery.
 After the lease ended, the Antorini Family bought out the other shareholders and took over the vineyard and winery operations.

 The Antorini’s were able to purchase a 40 acre adjacent vineyard to their large property and plant this to vine while they waited for the 15 year lease to finish.
 As a result they were able to make their own wine before having to wait for the lease to complete.